mborus/requirements-txt/readme.md

 It will take a while for libraries to catch up.

-As of Nov 2023, `h3` and `aiohttp` are not installing yet, the last one because of a `frozenlist` dependency.
+As of February 2024, `h3`is not installing yet.

 If you can live without them, try the requirements_312_incomplete.txt